abilandz/PH8124/Lecture_2/Lecture_2.md

 touch file_1.log file_2.log file_3.log file_4.log
 ```

 Important remark: Since the empty character is an input field separator, never use it as a part of a file or directory name!
-In such a context, always replace it with underscore "_" or any other character which doesn't have special meaning.
+In such a context, always replace it with underscore "_" or any other character which does not have special meaning.
 For instance:

 ```linux
 touch file 1.log